 St Joseph and Sicily

-One of the primary landing places for Sicilian immigrants, in addition to New York, where my Sicilian grandparents settled, was southern Louisiana.
+In addition to New York, where my Sicilian grandparents settled, southern Louisiana was one of Sicilian immigrants’ other primary landing places.
 At one point, the French Quarter of New Orleans was known as “Little Palermo.”
 Celebrations occur, even to this day, with traditional foods and festivities.

 History of St Joseph